 - final chuckle;

-- the music of the poem: eleven assonant strands are woven into the text; Heaney places them grouped within specific areas to create internal rhymes or reprises them at intervals or threads them through the text:
+- the music of the poem: fourteen assonant strands are woven into the text; Heaney places them grouped within specific areas to create internal rhymes or reprises them at intervals or threads them through the text:

 - alliterative effects allow pulses or beats or soothings or hissings or frictions of consonant sound to modify the assonant melodies: